wordofwarning/wordofwarning.org/current/2019-worksahead/raz/index.md

 *Presented by* Word of Warning, Contact + STUN *in* [Works Ahead 2019](/current/2019-worksahead) *as a double bill with* [Mark Croasdale](/current/2019-worksahead/croasdale)

 #### In Brief
-A solo performance from a song describing a drunken sexual encounter between an Israeli woman + a Palestinian man, infused with stories of growing up in the turmoil of 80s Israel.
+A solo performance derived from a song.
+The tale of a drunken sexual encounter between an Israeli woman and a Palestinian man, infused with stories of growing up in the turmoil of 80s Israel.
 A nuanced exploration of the politics of division, from internal checkpoints and separation walls to gender norms.

 Can we go beyond the blame game to really see each other?

 #### Venue + Booking Details
 Dates: Thursday 16 + Friday 17 May 2019, 7.30pm